simaataei/BigDataProject/README.md

    •	Random Forrest with various number of estimators (from 100 to 1500 with step of 100)
    •	K-Nearest Neighbor with different numbers of K
    •	and K-Nearest Neighbor using BLAST
  The datasets are split to test and train segments with the proportion of 0.2 and 0.8 respectively.
 5-folds cross-validation is implemented to assist with more accurate results.
+To implement the classifiers, we used scikit-learn, Bio-Python, BLAST command-line, and scipy.signal packages.

 RESULTS:
+Evaluations are reported with precision, recall and f1-score.
+Since multi-class classification and 5-fold cross-validation is implemented evaluation metrics are calculated using total tp, fp, tn, fn on the all folds.
+Macro and micro average of metrics for each class is available on the result files.
+We examined all the classifiers and the best results for the each classifier on the family dataset is reported as following.
 ![](images/family-results.jpg)
+Also, The best achieved results for the each classifier on the subfamily dataset is reported as following.
 ![](images/subfamily-results.jpg)

+.

+Hyper-parameter Tuning:
+Multiple hyper-parameters are examined to find the best result.
+Here, we explore parameters relating the best classifier, KNN and BLAST metric.
+Using .
+In order to improve the results, we tried different K values to find the best f1-score.
+As the following figure  presents, K=1 is the reaches the best f1-score in the both datasets.

 ![](images/k.jpg)
+Also, all the classifiers are
 ![](images/e-value.jpg)